poliastro requires the following Python packages:

 - numba (optional), for accelerating the code

 - jplephem, for the planetary ephemerides using SPICE kernels

 - scipy, for root finding and numerical propagation

-poliastro is usually tested on Linux, Windows and OS X on Python 3.4 and 3.5, using NumPy 1.9 and 1.10 (single codebase).
+poliastro is usually tested on Linux, Windows and OS X on Python 3.5 and 3.6 against latest NumPy.